reidmorrison/data_cleansing/README.md

 * Ruby V1.8.7, V1.9.3 or V2 and greater
 * Rails V2 or greater for Rails integration ( Only if Rails is being used )
-* Mongoid V2 or greater for Rails integration ( Only if Mongoid is being used )
+* Mongoid V2 or greater for Mongoid integration ( Only if Mongoid is being used )

 ## Meta